JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/3-executing-process-group.md

 draft: false
 date: 2025-09-14
 ---
 # Executing Process Group

-The **Executing Process Group** is where the plan becomes action and action becomes **deliverables**.
-In this group, the project manager and team coordinate people, resources, vendors, and communications to perform the work defined in the project management plan.
+The Executing Process Group is where the plan becomes action—and action becomes deliverables.
+This is where the work gets done.
+The project manager and team coordinate people, resources, and vendors to perform the work defined in the plan, while the communications plan keeps everyone informed.
+The risk management plan puts response mechanisms in place so anticipated risks can be handled if they become events, and execution remains aligned with [[4-monitoring-and-controlling-process-group|Monitoring and Controlling]] to help keep deliverables on time and to standard.
 Executing is also where leadership and stakeholder engagement matter most: progress depends on clear direction, timely decisions, and removing roadblocks so the team can do its best work.

-While Planning defines *what* needs to be done and *how*, Executing focuses on **doing the work**, **managing performance**, and **maintaining alignment** with the baselines established in Planning.
-Issues discovered here are communicated and, when necessary, routed back through Monitoring & Controlling to request changes or corrective actions.
+While [[2-planning-process-group|planning]] defines *what* needs to be done and *how*, Executing focuses on **doing the work**, **managing performance**, and **maintaining alignment** with the baselines established in Planning.
+Issues discovered here are communicated and, when necessary, routed back through [[4-monitoring-and-controlling-process-group|Monitoring & Controlling]] to request changes or corrective actions.

 ---
 ## Key Processes in the Executing Group

 1. **Direct and Manage Project Work** — Perform the work to produce deliverables.
-2. **Manage Quality** — Apply planned quality activities to verify processes and prevent defects.
+2. **[[05-pmbok/6-pmbok/quality-tools|Manage Quality]]** — Apply planned quality activities to verify processes and prevent defects.
-3. **Acquire, Develop, and Manage Team** — Build capability, resolve conflicts, and maintain performance.
+3. **[[05-pmbok/6-pmbok/roles-responsibility|Acquire, Develop, and Manage Team]]** — Build capability, resolve conflicts, and maintain performance.
 4. **Manage Communications** — Ensure the right information reaches the right stakeholders at the right time.
-5. **Manage Stakeholder Engagement** — Maintain buy-in, address concerns, and sustain support.
+5. **[[05-pmbok/6-pmbok/stakeholder-comm|Manage Stakeholder Engagement]]** — Maintain buy-in, address concerns, and sustain support.
-6. **Manage Procurements** (when applicable) — Work with vendors to deliver contracted scope.
+6. **[[05-pmbok/6-pmbok/procurement-ref|Manage Procurements]]** (when applicable) — Work with vendors to deliver contracted scope.

 > Execution turns plans into **deliverables**; leadership, communication, and stakeholder engagement turn deliverables into **value**.

 ---